coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Misc Notes/Emerick's Leads.md

 		- **Crime:** aggravated assault with motor vehicle, resisting arrest, 1st degree murder, intent to traffic an individual, blackmail
 		- **Arresting Officer:** [[Miranda Vasquez]]
 		- **Comments:** Sped away from the traffic stop, attempted to run Miranda off the road.
 Ultimately t-bones a cruiser and kills co-cop, Shane Harrison.
 Being held at Miranda's precinct until investigation is finished.
-- **Detailed Rumor:** On TV Eemerick sees an ad for Arachnid Robotics and their new stealth drone for hacking the NET.
+- **Detailed Rumor:** On TV Eemerick sees an ad for [[Arachnid Robotics]] and their new stealth drone for hacking the NET.
 	- Emerick recalls that RABIDS 2.0 was reverse engineered 10 years ago and, after some research, he finds the concept for the bot on TV and find a name attached to it: [[Ida Mueller]].
 	- There is an Invention fair later in the year with no date set yet.
 The prize for creating a winning AI-drone or invention is a spot on her team.
+		- Emerick spoke with Ida at the public address in [[content/Nuclear Chrome/Session Notes/Session 030|Session 030]] to be contacted when press passes for this go live so that he could attend.
+He also found out that it's 100 eds for techies to enter the invention fair, and 500 eds for the public to attend.
+Press, of course, is free entry.

-# Jode Pack (On Behalf of Omen)
+# Jode Pack (On Behalf of Omen) - Mr. Steele & Audun
 ## Premise
 Omen has asked Emerick to look into a [[Night City Police Department]] raid on the nomad [[Jode Pack]].
 The raid happened ~5 months ago.
 He wants any information that Emerick can find, but especially who specifically gave the order to do the raid.
 ## Evidence